• Skip to primary navigation

 What Is Ataxic Cerebral Palsy?

-Symptoms of Ataxic Cerebral Palsy
+What Are the Symptoms of Ataxic Cerebral Palsy?

 One of the most distinct symptoms of ataxic cerebral palsy is walking with feet wide apart due to impaired balance and depth perception.
+Other common symptoms of ataxic cerebral palsy are:

 Other symptoms include: